 The proposed amendments make minor technical and formatting changes to the Part 6 and Part 2 rules for consistency with the Colorado Administrative Procedure Act with regard to provisions pertaining to documents incorporated by reference.
 Although in place for a number of years, the current language of the rule was determined to not meet the full intent of documents incorporated by reference.
-The proposed changes are outlined below, including those that have been added since the request for rulemaking and which are highlighted in yellow in the rule package and draft rules.
+The proposed changes are outlined below.